Prelude to Object-Oriented Design

 (from p.124, take either 2. then 3., or take 2.1 then 3.1).

-- You don't need to use alternate or optional paths, its a stylistic choice
+- You don't need to use alternate or optional paths, include them if they give a more clear specification than making separate use-cases.

 Initial Architecture ProposalSee the HFOOA&D book pp. 310-... and 501-...